MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/security-emergency-access.md

 - The user accounts are federated, and federation is currently unavailable because of a cell-network break or an identity-provider outage.
 For example, if the identity provider host in your environment has gone down, users might be unable to sign in when Microsoft Entra ID redirects to their identity provider.
 - The administrators are registered through Microsoft Entra multifactor authentication, and all their individual devices are unavailable or the service is unavailable.
 Users might be unable to complete multifactor authentication to activate a role.
 For example, a cell network outage is preventing them from answering phone calls or receiving text messages, the only two authentication mechanisms that they registered for their device.
 - The person with the most recent Global Administrator access has left the organization.
 Microsoft Entra ID prevents the last Global Administrator account from being deleted, but it doesn't prevent the account from being deleted or disabled on-premises.
 Either situation might make the organization unable to recover the account.
 - Unforeseen circumstances such as a natural disaster emergency, during which a mobile phone or other networks might be unavailable.
+- If role assignments for Global Administrator and Privileged Role Administrator roles are eligible, approval is required for activation, but no approvers are selected (or all approvers are removed from the directory).
+Active Global Administrators and Privileged Role Administrators are default approvers.
+But there will be no active Global Administrators and Privileged Role Administrators and administration of the tenant will be effectively be locked, unless emergency access accounts are used.

 ## Create emergency access accounts